 C: placebo drops

-O: The primary outcome was the number of days with diarrhoea per child, which was defined as days when 3 or more loose or watery stools were passed within a 24-hour period with or without vomiting, both during the intervention and for 12 weeks afterwards.
+O: The primary outcome was the number of days with diarrhoea per child, defined as days when three or more loose or watery stools were passed within 24-hours with or without vomiting, both during the intervention and for 12 weeks.

-- About ¼ of families offered enrolment decline; which means we should question the (?social) acceptability of the intervention in this population.
+About ¼ of families offered enrolment declined, so we should question the (?social) acceptability of the intervention in this population.

-- Interesting exclusion criteria including birth weight < 2500 g, chronic disease, failure to thrive, allergy or atopic disease, recent (previous 4 weeks) exposure to probiotics, prebiotics, or antibiotics, or were participating in other clinical trials.
+Interesting exclusion criteria including birth weight < 2500 g, chronic disease, failure to thrive, allergy or atopic disease, recent (previous four weeks) exposure to probiotics, prebiotics, or antibiotics, or participating in other clinical trials.

-- All four primary outcomes: Number of diarrhea episodes, Episodes of diarrhea per child, Mean duration of diarrhea episodes and Days with diarrhea per child were significantly better in the treatment arm, both during the intervention and afterwards.
-With p values ranging from 0.03 to 0.01.
+All four primary outcomes: number of diarrhoea episodes, episodes of diarrhoea per child, mean duration of diarrhoea episodes and days with diarrhoea per child were significantly better in the treatment arm, both during the intervention and afterwards with p values ranging from 0.03 to 0.01.

-Secondly, the idea that probiotics could reduce infantile colic seemed immensely appealing; it’s an area that has had a myriad of debunked therapies over the last several millenia.
-T
+Secondly, the idea that probiotics could reduce infantile colic seemed immensely appealing; it’s an area that has had many debunked therapies.

 I: 5 drops of L reuteri DSM 17938 (1×10^8 cfu) for 90 days